-This course provides students with a broad introduction to Contemporary China’s political, economic, and strategic challenges.
-The discussion begins with the lowest point in Chinese history when the country was rendered as a semi-colony of Western powers and ends with China’s contemporary rise and implications for the world.
-The questions asked include: In what ways is China rising?
-How did it happen?
-How does China’s rise impact the U.S and the global system?
-The course covers a wide array of topics in primarily three areas: domestic politics, foreign policy challenges and global governance.
-More specifically, the topics include Chinese imperial legacies and revolution, contemporary political institutions and policy making processes, the opening of China and its reforms and their resulting challenges, China’s role in global peace and development, its relations with U.S., the other Asian powers and the other powers of the world powers, and the mainland-Taiwan relation, China’s trade and investment policy before and during the reform era, the Chinese economic regime and policy making process, China’s industrial policy and national standard strategy, and China’s environmental and energy challenges and sustainable development.
+This course provides graduates with a broad introduction to Contemporary China’s political, economic, and strategic challenges.
+The course covers a wide array of topics in primarily three areas: trade, foreign policy and development challenges.
+More specifically, the topics include Chinese imperial legacies and revolution, contemporary political institutions and policy making processes, the opening of China and its reforms and their resulting challenges, China’s role in global peace and development, its relations with U.S., Russia and the other Asian powers and the other powers of the world powers, and the mainland-Taiwan relation, China’s trade and investment policy before and during the reform era, the Chinese economic regime and policy making process, China’s industrial policy and national standard strategy, and China’s environmental and energy challenges and sustainable development.

 This course will be wrapped around by an optional immersive professional portion of summer field research projects in two sites of China (Beijing and Kunming) in summer 2016.
 This will be a multi-term curricular sequence on studying Chinese politics, foreign policy and development challenges.
 It is aimed at robustly deepening the participating students’ understanding and appreciation of Chinese politics and economy.
 It will also develop participants’ professional skill set through experiential learning.